Social Determinants of Health

 Resource - Guide/handbook

-Brought to you by Health Leads
+Brought to you by JAMA Forum

 AIMS: A Care Coordination Model to Improve Patient Health Outcomes